 For safe access to these injection wells with no cut into the existing slope, the pipeline/conduits would be required to be installed belowground, similar to the proposed Project.
 However, otherwise, piping would be installed aboveground.
-The Final Remedy Design includes approximately 43,200 linear feet of trenches for fluid conveyance piping (about 8.2 miles) with most of the conveyance piping placed belowground in trenches.
-The Aboveground Pipeline Infrastructure Alternative would include 4,800 linear feet of aboveground fluid conveyance piping and 800 linear feet of underground trenching (less than 1 mile) which is substantially less trenching than the 43,200 linear feet of underground trenching that would be required by the proposed Project.
+The Final Remedy Design includes approximately 43,200 linear feet of trenches for fluid conveyance piping (about 8.2 miles) and the Future Activity Allowance includes 10,800 linear feet for a total of approximately 54,000 linear feet (10.3 miles), with most of the conveyance piping placed belowground in trenches.
+The Aboveground Pipeline Infrastructure Alternative would include the same pipeline alignments as the Proposed Project, except that 4,800 linear feet of aboveground fluid conveyance piping and which requires 800 linear feet of underground trenching (less than 1 mile) would be installed.
+This would which is substantially reduce underground less trenching by 1,869 linear feet than the 43,200 linear feet of underground trenching that would be required by the proposed Project.
 All other wells/boreholes, and Project infrastructure would be located in the same locations as described in the proposed Project.

 Electrical power would be taken from the City of Needles power line located east of the IM-3 Facility and then run on poles to each of the injection wells, requiring approximately 360 feet of underground conduit.
-This is substantially less than the Final Remedy Design, which includes 124,000 linear feet of conduits in 43,200 linear feet of trenches.
+This is substantially less than the Final Remedy Design and Future Activity Allowance, which includes a total of 124,000 155,000 linear feet of conduits in 43,200 54,000 linear feet of trenches.
 Communication and control wires would be run along the same poles as the electrical power.